Royal Air Maroc Flight 630

-Royal Air Maroc Flight 630 was a passenger flight on 21 August 1994 which crashed approximately ten minutes after takeoff from Agadir–Al Massira Airport.
+Royal Air Maroc Flight 630 was a passenger flight on 21 August 1994 which crashed approximately ten minutes after takeoff from Agadir–Al Massira Airport in Morocco.
 All 44 passengers and crew on board were killed.
 It was the deadliest ATR 42 aircraft crash at that point in time.
-A later investigation showed that the crash was deliberately caused by one of the pilots.
+An investigation showed that the crash was deliberately caused by one of the pilots.

+Background

-Aircraft and crew
+Aircraft

 The aircraft involved was an ATR 42-312 which had its maiden flight on 20 January 1989.
 The aircraft was delivered to Royal Air Maroc on 24 March the same year.
 The aircraft was powered by two Pratt & Whitney Canada PW120 turboprop engines.

+Crew

 The captain was 32-year-old Younes Khayati, who had 4,500 flight hours.
 The first officer was Sofia Figuigui.

 Flight

 Flight 630 was a scheduled flight from Agadir, Morocco to Casablanca using an ATR 42 aircraft.
 At approximately 10 minutes into the flight while climbing through 16000 ft, the aircraft entered a steep dive, and crashed into a region of the Atlas Mountains about 32 km north of Agadir.

 The crash site was at Douar Izounine, about 32 km north of Agadir.
 Among the 40 passengers on board were a Kuwaiti prince and his wife.
-The prince was the brother of Sabah Al-Ahmad Al-Jaber Al-Sabah, Kuwait's minister of defence.
-At least 20 of the passengers were non-Moroccans.
-This included eight Italians, five Frenchmen, four Dutch, two Kuwaitis, and one American.
+The prince was the brother of Sabah Al-Ahmad Al-Jaber Al-Sabah, then Kuwait's minister of defence.